Uthmankontao/CS50AI-Projects-Machine-Learning-Reinforcement-Learning/README.md

 Method: Implement a k-Nearest Neighbor (k-NN) classifier using scikit-learn.

-Dataset: About 12,000 user sessions with features like page views, bounce rates, browser type, weekend/weekday, etc.

-Output: The model predicts whether the session ends in a purchase (Revenue = TRUE/FALSE).

-Evaluation:

-Sensitivity (True Positive Rate) – how many actual purchasers are correctly identified.

-Specificity (True Negative Rate) – how many non-purchasers are correctly identified.

 📂 Folder: shopping/

 shopping.py: main code to load data, train model, and evaluate.